 How Long Does It Take For Hot Water to Come Back After a Shower?

-The time it takes for hot water to recover after a shower depends on several key variables about your water heating system and usage patterns.
-But first, a bit about why hot water runs out.
+The amount of time it takes for hot water to recover after a shower depends on several key variables of your water heating system.

 Why Does Hot Water Run Out?